barbarafoliv/getting-started-with-python/README.md

-# getting-started-with-python
+# Getting Started with Python

-This repository contains my journey through the Advanced Programming with Python course.
-I’ll document my progress, share code snippets, and explore Python’s powerful features.
-Let’s dive into the world of Python excellence! 🚀
+Welcome to my repository!
+This is where I document my journey through the Advanced Programming with Python course.
+I’ll be sharing my progress, code snippets, and the exploration of Python’s powerful features.
+Let's dive into the world of Python excellence! 🚀

-# Classes and Objects
+## Classes and Objects

-Objects contain instance variables and methods that define their functionalities, which can only be invoked when associated ("self" - the first parameter is the current object).
-Classes contain static variables and static methods, invoked by the class itself.
+In Python, objects contain instance variables and methods that define their functionalities.
+These can only be invoked when associated with the object itself (referred to as "self").
+On the other hand, classes contain static variables and static methods, which are invoked by the class itself.

-## Visibility of variables:
+### Visibility of Variables

-double underscore __: PRIVATE - highly encapsulated, not visible to other classes or modules - ex: self.__name a single underscore _: PROTECTED - attribute should not be accessed outside the class (although it can happen) - ex: self._name no underscore: PUBLIC - attribute can be accessed from anywhere in code - ex: self.name
+- **Private** (`__`): These are highly encapsulated variables that are not visible to other classes or modules.
+For example, `self.__name`.
+- **Protected** (`_`): These attributes should not be accessed outside the class, although it can happen.
+For example, `self._name`.
+- **Public**: These attributes can be accessed from anywhere in the code.
+For example, `self.name`.

-Note: Although it's possible to hide variables, their manipulation by others is always possible.
+> Note: Although it's possible to hide variables, their manipulation by others is always possible.

-## Access to variables:
+### Access to Variables

-reading - GETTER @property - ex: when we write 'person.name', we are calling the method name() defined by the decorator @property assignment - SETTER (can include data validation) @Attribute.setter
+- **Getter** (`@property`): This is used for reading the variable.
+For example, when we write 'person.name', we are calling the method `name()` defined by the decorator `@property`.
+- **Setter** (`@Attribute.setter`): This is used for assigning values to the variable.
+It can include data validation.

-Note: By using Getters and Setters we are following an important programming principle - Encapsulation.
+> Note: By using Getters and Setters we are following an important programming principle - Encapsulation.
 This allows the class to control how the attributes are accessed and modified.

-## Inheritance:
+## Inheritance
-Hierarchy: superclass <- class <- subclass

-Note: Python allows multiple inheritance - a class can derive from more than one superclass.
+Inheritance in Python follows a hierarchy: `superclass <- class <- subclass`.
+Python also allows multiple inheritance, which means a class can derive from more than one superclass.